Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 **Indented Usage**: With this script, one could try out different data sets and model parameters to see how the resulting models/chatbots differ.

 **Script Summary**:
 The goal of the script was to provide an easier way to vary various parameters regarding the seq2seq model (such as encoder & decoder recurrent steps, latent dimensions, training epochs, etc..).
-Furthermore, the script uses a more memory friendly way of training the seq2seq model, which allows the user to train the model with large data sets of question-answer pairs.
+Furthermore, the script uses a more memory friendly way of training the seq2seq model, which allows the user to train models with large datasets of question-answer pairs.
 Also, the script has some caching implemented since "preparing" the training data takes a long time for large datasets.
 Lastly, the script can save models once it's trained, as well as load trained models to chat with.

 ## Model Explanation
 <p align="center">